Modulating near-field thermal transfer through temporal drivings: a quantum many-body theory: The case of small driving amplitude

 Therefore, in the case of small driving amplitude, the energy current flowing out of the part $L$ is expressed as

 The zeroth-order contribution is given by

-which represents the energy current in the absence of temporal modulation.
-The term that is first order in $\kappa$ vanishes.
-The second-order contribution consists of two terms, denoted as $\bar{I}_{L 2}$ and $\bar{I}_{L P}$.
+which represents the energy current in the absence of temporal driving.
+The term that is first order in driving amplitude vanishes.
+The second-order contribution consists of two terms, denoted as $\bar{I}_{L 2}$ and $\bar{I}_{L \theta}$.
 The expression of $\bar{I}_{L 2}$ is given by

 with

 and